dmitriz/cpsfy/DOCUMENTATION.md

 const api = (input1, input2, ...) => (callback1, callbacks2, ...) =>
   doSomeWork(input1, ... , callback1, ...)
 ```
+Whoever we increase the groups of inputs and of callbacks,
+both groups remain cleanly separated by means of currying!

 ### Variadic input and output
 JavaScript's functions are variadic by design,